broadinstitute/gnomad-browser/docs/SV_docs/sv-effect_CG.md

 SV resulting in CG of a gene are predicted to entirely duplicate a gene's canonical transcript.

 These variants can be expected to result in increased gene copy number.
-However, the transcriptional consequences of CG events require further study before concluding that most or all such events will result in increased gene expression.
+However, further study is required before predicting the functional consequences of CG events, which are likely to be gene specific.

 For more details, please refer to [the gnomAD SV preprint](https://broad.io/gnomad_sv).